Damms/BasicVotingApp/README.md

-# Using Kubernetes to deploy a simple microservice architecture
+# Using Kubernetes to deploy a microservice solution
 This project is based on the course resources offered by https://kodekloud.com/

 ## Objective